Jantar Mantar: Name

-The name "Jantar Mantar" is at least 200 years old, finding a mention in an account from 1803.
+The name "Jantar Mantar" is at least 200 years old, being mentioned in an account from 1803.
 However, the archives of Jaipur State, such as accounts from 1735 and 1737–1738, do not use this as Jantra, which in the spoken language is corrupted to Jantar.
 The word Jantra is derived from yantra, instrument, while the suffix Mantar is derived from mantrana meaning consult or calculate.